CORE-3D: Context-aware Open-vocabulary Retrieval by Embeddings in 3D: Method

 This \textit{symmetric--balanced IoV criterion} ensures that two masks are merged only when they exhibit both high mutual overlap and comparable volumetric support.
 It prevents degenerate cases where one object is almost fully contained within another but not vice versa---for example, a small cushion lying on a large couch---by rejecting merges with large asymmetry in overlap.

 Along with merging their point clouds, we also average their embeddings:

 where $m_1, \ldots, m_n$ denote masks that have been merged.

-When a single 2D mask spans multiple distinct objects that are spatially close in the image but separated in 3D space (e.g., a vase in front of a couch), we refine it by applying DBSCAN clustering \citep{ester1996dbscan} to $\mathcal{X}(m)$.
-This step separates the projected 3D points of $m$ into distinct clusters, each corresponding to a potential object.
-Each cluster is treated as a new candidate instance: we project it back to the image plane, generate the corresponding 2D mask, and re-apply our multi-crop CLIP embedding procedure.
+and re-apply our multi-crop CLIP embedding procedure.
 This ensures that each physically distinct object obtains its own semantic descriptor, even if they were originally fused into a single 2D segmentation.

-After applying merging and splitting, we obtain the final set of refined 3D masks:
+After applying merging, we obtain the final set of refined 3D masks:

 where each $M_i^{3D}$ is associated with a unified point cloud and an averaged embedding $\mathbf{e}(M_i^{3D})$.